amandavisconti/DHslack/CodeOfConduct.md

 The Digital Humanities Slack is dedicated to providing a harassment-free online community experience for everyone regardless of digital humanities experience, employment, technical skills, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of DH Slack team members in any form.
 Harassment and other code of conduct violations reduce the value of our community for everyone, regardless of the intent behind these violations.
 Community members violating these rules may be banned from this Slack at the discretion of the moderators.
 The rest of this code of conduct document defines these statements in more detail.

 # Join the Digital Humanities Slack
 Anyone with an interest in DH (absolutely no experience needed!) is invited to join us.
 Join the DH Slack via http://tinyurl.com/DHslack.
-Make sure to check your spam folder if you don't receive an email with a link to start using the Slack within ten minutes after you submit the form, then email aviscont@purdue.edu; a few people have encountered the automatic form not sending them an invitation email for some reason.
+Make sure to check your spam folder if you don't receive an email with a link to start using the Slack within ten minutes after you submit the form, then email amandavisconti@gmail.com; a few people have encountered the automatic form not sending them an invitation email for some reason.
 You're automatically accepted (as long as you haven't previously broken the DH Slack's code of conduct), so if you fail to recieve an invitation after filling out the http://tinyurl.com/DHslack form, it's just a technical error.

 A list of current DH Slack "channels" (chatrooms devoted to specific DHy topics) can be perused [here](https://github.com/amandavisconti/DHslack/blob/master/Channels.md), though note this list is only updated manually so may be out of date.